-1.3.1 CCIL offers two types of certified HMA technicians, depending on laboratory of employment certification:

-Type 1.
-HMA Certified Marshall and Superpave Laboratory Technician Type 2.
-HMA Certified Marshall Only Laboratory Technician
+- 1.3.1 CCIL offers three types of certified HMA technicians, depending on laboratory of employment certification: - Type 1.
+HMA Certified Marshall and Superpave Laboratory Technician - Type 2.
+HMA Certified Marshall Only Laboratory Technician - Type 3.
+HMA Certified Superpave Only Laboratory Technician

-1.3.2 New Technicians employed by CCIL Certified Marshall and Superpave laboratories must apply for Type 1.

-1.3.3 New Technician employed by CCIL certified Marshall ONLY laboratories can only apply for Type 2.

-1.3.4 New Type 1 technicians seeking certification must attend the CCIL HMA Technician Certification Program in its entirety and pass all components of the examinations.

-1.3.5 New Type 2 technicians seeking certification for Marshall only must participate in the certification program in its entirety.
-However, participation in the practical and written examinations will be focused only on Marshall related topics.
+- 1.3.2 New Technicians employed by CCIL Certified Marshall and Superpave laboratories must apply for Type 1. - 1.3.3 New Technician employed by CCIL certified Marshall ONLY laboratories can only apply for Type 2. - 1.3.4.
+New technicians employed by CCIL certified Superpave ONLY laboratories can only apply for Type 3. - 1.3.5 New technicians seeking certification must pass all practical and written examinations. - 1.3.6 New technicians seeking certification for Marshall or Superpave only who attend the CCI HMA Technician Certification Program must participate in the certification program in its entirety.
+However, participation in the practical and written examinations will be focused only on Marshall or Superpave related topics.

-Note: The CCIL HMA technician certification program includes comprehensive examinations both practical and written in all related Marshall and Superpave test procedures.
+Note: The CCIL HMA technician certification program (only offered in Ontario) includes comprehensive examinations both practical and written in all related Marshall and Superpave test procedures.
 The written component also includes in part calculations pertaining to the various test methods.
 As this is not an asphalt training course, CCIL does not supply reference notes, books, test standards or any other related printed materials.
 Technicians participating in the CCIL HMA certification program are encouraged to take Marshall and/or Superpave training course(s), if needed, for skill enhancement prior to participation in the CCIL HMA certification program.

-1.3.6 A technician employed at a CCIL certified asphalt laboratory and currently holding valid Marshall or a valid Marshall and Superpave card may renew the card as usual through successful participation in the written examination overseen by CCIL personnel every 5 years.
+- 1.3.7 A technician employed at a CCIL certified asphalt laboratory and currently holding valid card may renew the card as usual through successful participation in the written examination overseen by CCIL personnel every 5 years. - 1.3.8 A certified technician that has been loaned or transferred to a laboratory from another certified laboratory shall only perform tests that he/she is qualified to perform.
+The loaned technician shall not participate in any CCIL proficiency testing that may be required of the acquiring laboratory.